Archierowe/guess_the_fruit/README.md

 -   Developmental value: The game is designed to encourage and develop visual, spatial awareness through movement and allows for visual tracking and interaction.
 -   Chidren of all abilities can enjoy the game.
 -   Visually appealing and recognisable.
--   Parents can reset the game.
--   There is a mute button!
+-   Parents can reset the game and there is a mute button!

 ## Design choices

 The game has a friendly family-feel design.
-There is an emphasis on design choices that relfect the desire for the images and visuals to speak for themselves and also to allow for the game to be easily accesible with minimal clutter.
-The following design choices were made:
+There is an emphasis on design choices that reflect the desire for the images and visuals to speak for themselves and also to allow for the game to be easily accesible with minimal clutter.

+#### The following design choices were made:

 * Colour Scheme
     * Background colour of the main page is black - to allow for images to be striking and bold.
 Whilst the striking visuals are included as part of the design, the desire was not to overwhelm the user, a muted background allows for the fruit images to be seen clearly and makes it obvious as to the function of the panels the images are contained within.
-    * The background colour of any modals and buttons are dark grey to stand out on the background.
+    * The background colour of any modals and buttons are dark grey to ensure they stand out.
     * Multicolour text has been included for vibrancy to headers in modals.

 * Typography